RBVI/ChimeraX/src/apps/ChimeraX/ChimeraX.rst

 Command Line Arguments
 ======================

-When running Chimera2 from a terminal, *a.k.a.*, a shell, it can be given various options followed by data files.
+When running ChimeraX from a terminal, *a.k.a.*, a shell, it can be given various options followed by data files.
 The data files are specified with same syntax as the filename argument of Models' :py:func:`~chimerac.core.models.Models.open`.